Consultation on Accreditation and Monitoring 2017

 The Nursing Council has started to review how it accredits and monitors postgraduate nursing education programmes.
 The Council is proposing a move away from a “one size fits all” approach to a partnership model with education providers that incorporates risk based or “right touch” regulatory approaches.
 The Council is proposing a “high trust – high accountability” approach to accreditation and monitoring.

-It is anticipated that although these changes are focussed on postgraduate nursing programmes and providers, this approach would also be introduced to registered nurse and enrolled nurse education programmes in the future.
+It is anticipated that although these changes are focused on postgraduate nursing programmes and providers, this approach would also be introduced to registered nurse and enrolled nurse education programmes in the future.

 The proposed changes would mean that accreditation and monitoring processes: